redhat-na-ssa/nvaie-guide/docs/infra/gpu-mig.md

 > [!IMPORTANT]
 > Configure [GPU Operator](./gpu-operator.md).

-Another way to share a GPU is Multi-Instance GPU or [MIG](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/).
+Another way to share a GPU is Multi-Instance GPU ([MIG](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/)).
 MIG can partition a GPU up to seven instances starting with the Ampere generation or later.
 Unlike time slicing, each GPU instance has dedicated hardware and fault isolation.

 ## GPU MIG Machines